-Templates and resume builders (like these free resume templates on Canva) are a great starting point, but adding a bit of your own originality will help your resume stand out.
+Templates and resume builders are a great starting point, but adding a bit of your own originality will help your resume stand out.
 You don’t want to go overboard with colors and fonts and formatting, though either.
 Simple changes are all you really need.

 What you put at the top of your resume (after your name and contact details) should be your best qualifications or highlights, as this is the first part of your resume’s content that will be seen.
 So make it easy for recruiters to see right from the start why they should keep reading!

 You also want to consider which resume format will most effectively show your employment history, relevant skills, and transferable skills.
 There are a few to choose from including a chronological resume, a functional resume, or a combination resume.

 - Visually appealing and polished looking